Review the information below to see how getting divorced impacts your coverage or benefits in the following CalPERS programs.

 - Be sure to review your Beneficiary Designation form.
 Your dissolution of marriage revokes a designation you may currently have on file with CalPERS.
 There are separate Beneficiary Designation forms you need to complete if you are still working or retired, so be sure you use the correct version.

 - If you're retired, you may need to review your current tax withholding and exemptions.
 Need to update?
-Complete our State & Federal Tax Withholding (PDF, 117 KB) form.
+Complete our Tax Withholding Election (PDF, 117 KB) form.

 - You may also want to review your current Power of Attorney, or consider completing a CalPERS Special Power of Attorney (PDF, 80 KB) form.